tr-igem/esmuflily/docs/internals.md

 *   the font-specific table provided in the `types` sub-table of the metadata cache file "ekmd-FNAME.scm".

-*   A table specified with the command \ekmMergeType.
+*   a table for a single type specified with the command \ekmMergeType.